Overview (81/100)

 Comfort and Padding

-Interior
+Interior Features

 The Talon 44 comes with a spacious main compartment, which is also accessible from the bottom with a dedicated zipper.
 The main compartment is quite simple and doesn’t house any additional pockets.
 On the top, it’s secured with a drawstring and an adjustable strap.
-Although the fabric around the main compartment is water-resistant, it isn’t waterproof, so you should use either a large, waterproof pack liner or several smaller dry sacks to protect your gear from getting wet.

 Exterior Features

-Further down the exterior, in the middle part of the pack, you’ll find a large stretchy mesh pocket, which is really useful for securing your rain jacket or a sweater.
-The pack also comes with two ice pick attachments in the middle of the pack, and two adjustable straps at the bottom for securing something to the exterior (for instance, a sleeping mat.)
+The pack also comes with two ice pick attachments in the middle of the pack, and two adjustable straps at the bottom for securing something to the exterior (for instance, a sleeping mat or a tent).

 On both sides, the pack is equipped with stretchy mesh pockets for storing water bottles or something similar.
 Both of them can be tightened with adjustable straps, which is nice if you’ve stored something there that you don’t want to lose, such as your tent poles.
+I really like that these pockets are so stretchy because it’s very easy to take out and put back in large, 2-liter water bottles.

-But the feature that we’re the most excited about personally is the trekking pole storage system.
+But the feature that I’m the most excited about personally is the trekking pole storage system.
 Usually, trekking poles have to be stored at the side of the backpack, which is inconvenient because you have to take off the backpack every time you pass more difficult rocks, where your hands need to be free in order to do some climbing.
-On the Talon 44, trekking poles can be stored very easily with two drawstrings, with the bottom one located just below the side water bottle pocket, and the top one in the middle of the left shoulder strap.
-You don’t need to take off the backpack to secure your trekking poles, which is very useful if you’re doing technically difficult trails.
-This system can also be used to store a tripod (VERY useful if you’re filming your hikes.)

 Brand Reliability and Warranty